kennethchu-statcan/covid19/004-diagnostics/README.md

 Comment on the ECDC data for Canada:
 ------------------------------------
-The ECDC data for Canada contain data only at the national level, and cannot be used for analysis at the provincial level.
+The ECDC data for Canada contain data only at the national level, and cannot be used for analysis at the provincial/territorial level.